pinobatch/numism/docs/gb_emu_testing.md

 3. Read back OAM.
 On GBC, fail on difference; otherwise fail on no difference.

-No$gmb, KiGB, rew., Goomba, VBA, VBA-M, BGB, mGBA, Gambatte, and BizHawk Gambatte all fail in Game Boy mode.
-Among tested emulators, only SameBoy passes.
+No$gmb, KiGB, rew., Goomba, VBA, VBA-M, mGBA, Gambatte, and BizHawk Gambatte all fail in Game Boy mode.
+Among tested emulators, only SameBoy and newer versions of bgb pass.

 Numism original tests
 ---------------------